tus/tus-resumable-upload-protocol/protocol.md

 without adding, modifying or removing any bytes.
 This merge request SHOULD happen if all of the corresponding partial uploads are finished.

+When creating a new final upload the according partial uploads' metadata SHALL not be transfered to the new final upload.

 The merge request MAY even be sent before all partial uploads are finished.
 This feature MUST be explicitly announced by the server by including the `concatenation-unfinished` element in the `TUS-Extension` header.